Skip to content

 The 2017 Revised Onsite Cleanup Plan (ROCP) also prepared by FHRA, addresses petroleum and sulfolane contamination on the former refinery property.
 Administrative and engineering land use controls are used to prevent exposure to contamination remaining on the property.
 Long-term groundwater monitoring is used to ensure that contamination in groundwater is not migrating off the former refinery above DEC cleanup levels.
 For sulfolane, which does not have a cleanup level, offsite migration is not to exceed a concentration of 400 parts per billion.

-Williams Groundwater Monitoring: In 2020, Williams, a previous owner of the former refinery, began performing the offsite sulfolane monitoring.
-Williams prepared a work plan - "2020 Offsite Sulfolane Plume Monitoring Plan; City of North Pole and Surrounding Area," monitored sulfolane concentrations off the former refinery in 2020 and 2021, and reported the results.
+Williams Offsite Groundwater Monitoring: In 2020, Williams, a previous owner of the former refinery, began performing the offsite sulfolane monitoring.
+Williams prepared a work plan - "2020 Offsite Sulfolane Plume Monitoring Plan; City of North Pole and Surrounding Area" and has been performing annual monitoring and reporting since then.

-• Onsite monitoring results are compiled into annual reports and are available on the Documents page, Onsite Plume
+• Onsite monitoring results are compiled into annual reports, and a five-year review was completed after the 2022 monitoring event.
+Reports are available on the Documents page, Onsite Plume.

-• Offsite monitoring results are compiled into annual reports and are available on the Documents page, Offsite Plume
+• Offsite monitoring results are compiled into annual reports, and a five-year review was completed after the 2022 monitoring event.
+Reports and are available on the Documents page, Offsite Plume.

-Historically, contamination present in some accessible portions of the former refinery property was removed through excavation and offsite disposal.
-In 2015, three soil excavations were performed to remove soil contamination from the former refinery property, including the removal of PFAS-contaminated soil from the former fire training area.
+Historically, contamination present in some accessible portions of the former refinery was removed through excavation and offsite disposal.
+In 2015, three soil excavations removed soil contamination from the former refinery property, including PFAS-contaminated soil from the former fire training area.

 Site Characterization